~Agricultural News~

 FAQ HORTICULTURE QUESTIONS

-of his day looking at soil, plant and insect samples; giving his expert advice
+large percentage of his day looking at soil, plant and insect samples; giving

-and solutions.
-This publication is meant to inform the public of the most
+his expert advice and solutions.
+This publication is meant to inform the public

 FAQ HORTICULTURE QUESTIONS